tomna1993/c_75_BMP_edit/README.md

 - read pixel data into an allocated memory field

-- get edit mode information as command line argument and create a method to edit the pixel data
+- get edit mode information and create turn, flip vertically and flip horizontally functions to edit the pixel data

 - save the edited image as a new image